 Consider these questions: Is the scent right for you?
-Do you want straight up bay rum, or do you want to mix it with something else?
-How strong do you want it?
+Do you want straight-up bay rum, or do you want to mix it with something else?
+How strongly do you want it?
 How long do you need it to last?

 And of course, let’s be honest: cosmetics exist to make us look good and attract the attention of a partner, in all the ways the term can be used, which means their opinion is important.
 Now, bay rum does have a good track record of being considered a manly scent, but that doesn’t mean every possible partner can be attracted to it.
 Your partner, should you have one, also has a say, so keep their opinion in mind.

 On the other hand, though, there’s no call to cheap out, because sometimes, saving pennies now means paying dollars later.
-Better quality of ingredients mean a better quality of product, and the good stuff almost never comes cheap.
+Better quality of ingredients means a better quality of the product, and the good stuff almost never comes cheap.
 Sometimes products are expensive for a reason.

 Ultimately, no two people are alike, and what are major concerns to one person may not matter at all to the next.
 Of course, some factors can still pop up.
 For instance, circumstances of creation.
 Is the product ethically produced?
 In these days, people do take an interest as to whether a company uses organic materials or uses animals in testing its products.

-In such cases, there’s the ingredient list to consider.
+In such cases, there’s an ingredient list to consider.
 We’ve written some notes above about which ones are most relevant, though to be completely sure, best do your own research.